starcard-org/price_bot/README.md

 ${priceInUSD} and ${priceInRLY} are variables that can be used to display Creator Coin prices for the bot's nickname.

-# if you run your own server, you can then...
+# Custom bot - to set avatar

+To replace the purple bot RLY Avatar, you need to run your bot/server

 ```!set_pricebot_avatar <some https:// url to an avatar png, gif, jpg image>```

 This requires setting CUSTOM_BOT to true in the .env file and running own server with instructions below:

-# Basic instructions on running a discord bot in AWS
+# Instructions on running a discord bot in AWS

-Assumes ec2 setup knowledge and can launch and ssh into a ec2 instance / server
+Assumes some AWS ec2 knowledge

 It's possible to use the smallest instance since bot use little resources